Why You Need an Instagram Report Template

 4. Instagram Ads

-In-depth marketing data from Instagram is one area that many of your clients likely won’t fully understand, which is why the Instagram Ads portion of the template is so important.
-You can easily integrate ads on Instagram through Facebook Ads, and list ad performance metrics here.
-Things like click-through rates (CTR), impressions, clicks and goal completions are shown here, and you can take this opportunity to explain to your client what all these numbers mean.
+In-depth marketing data from Instagram is one area that many of your clients won’t fully understand, which is why the Instagram Ads portion of the template is so important.
+Marketing metrics like click-through rates (CTR), impressions, clicks and goal completions are shown here.

 Use this section to show your clients which ads are performing best and give them analysis as to why you think they’re doing so well so you can mirror that in future ads.
-Another great aspect to this part of the report is that you can use the key metrics found here in conjunction with everything else on the report to provide a more comprehensive explanation of overall Instagram performance and ROI.
+Another great aspect to this part of the report is to showcase the key metrics found here in conjunction with everything else on the report and provide a more comprehensive explanation of overall Instagram performance and ROI.

 Need more sections or custom metrics?
-No problem, AgencyAnalytics lets you easily drag and drop new sections to your Instagram report for a fully customized, white label experience.
+No problem.
+AgencyAnalytics lets you easily drag and drop new sections to your Instagram report for a fully customized, white label experience.